corylanou/go_intro/README.md

 brew install go
 ```

-From the binaries (use at your own risk):
+From the distribution (use at your own risk):

 [instructions from golang.org](http://golang.org/doc/install#download)